Department website: https://www.uwplatt.edu/program/associate-science-business-administration-online

 |Electives: must reach the 62 credit minimum 3||0-4|

 All courses may not be available at all campuses and/or in all formats.

-Foreign Language may be satisfied with 1 year High School language with a C or better average or 1-2 semesters college level language (4 credits total); waived for Center for Distance Learning students.
+Foreign Language may be satisfied with 1 year High School language with a C or better average or 1-2 semesters college level language (4 credits total); waived for online degree students.

 Additional electives may be required to reach the 62 credit minimum.